hars123/TechEduca/README.md

 # TechEduca
-Welcome to TechEduca an innovative educational platform dedicated to empowering learners worldwide.
+Welcome to TechEduca an innovative educational platform dedicated to empowering learners worldwide..